 7 – Failing to Plan for Castaway Cay Correctly

 Are you taking one of the DCL voyages that has Castaway Cay as a Port of Call?
 Lucky you!
 This is Disney’s privately-owned island… and yes, it’s AMAZING!
 You may be expecting to step foot into the sand and sunbathe all day, but it really is best to have a game plan for Castaway Cay.
 As soon as the ship docks and you are clear to disembark, you’ll want to be there, ready to go.
 Being one of the first off the ship will allow you to pick a great spot on the beach and tackle the slides and snorkeling without the crowds.
 Make a basic schedule for what you plan to do that day.
 Just remember, this sliver of paradise is supposed to be a place for relaxing, so don’t over schedule.
 Lastly, be sure that while you’re making your packing list for the cruise, that you include a packing list for your Castaway Cay bag.
 Sunscreen, goggles, sand toys, medicines, etc. are easy to pack in a light bag.
-No need to overpack however as the ship is right there for all your needs!
+No need to overpack, however, as the ship is right there for all your needs!
+Click here for everything you need to know about Castaway Cay.

 8 – Ignoring the Navigator App